 Jim Traub spoke as a representative of Clarkson Grain, an Illinois company that now makes half its profits from identity-preserved markets.
 Traub described two approaches to I.P. marketing.
 The first he described as "supercommodities."
 These are high-volume, low-premium categories like nongenetically-altered soybeans for the European and Japanese markets.
 Another example might be "IOM" soybeans.
 Beans grown in Indiana, Ohio, and Michigan (IOM) tend to have higher protein.
 Clear hilum beans that are IOM may draw a 20-cent premium.
 Traub believes that variety selection is a better way to achieve specific content, but these soybeans will likely cost more.
-The second ap-

-Niche markets are smaller, but premiums can be much higher than with supercommodities. proach to I.P. is niche marketing and marketing directly to processors like those in Japan.
-Niche markets are smaller, but premiums can be much ligher than with supercommodities.
+The second approach to I.P. is niche marketing and marketing directly to processors like those in Japan.
+Niche markets are smaller, but premiums can be much higher than with supercommodities.